Power & Control: Background and composition

 In June 2012, it was announced that "Power & Control" would be released as the second single from Diamandis' second studio album Electra Heart (2012).
 It followed the lead single "Primadonna", which was premiered on 13 March 2012.
-"Power & Control" was written by Diamandis and former Swedish House Mafia member Steve Angello; it was produced by Greg Kurstin at Echo Studio in Los Angeles, California and was later mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia.
+"Power & Control" was written by Diamandis and Swedish House Mafia member Steve Angello; it was produced by Greg Kurstin at Echo Studio in Los Angeles, California and was later mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia.
 Jessie Shatkin, John Hanes, and Kurstin handled the engineering of the track, while the latter was additionally responsible for the programming and played the keyboards, guitar, and bass.
 Tim Roberts and Phil Seaford are credited with assisting throughout the process.

 According to Diamandis, "Power & Control" details "the power struggle in relationships [where] there's always one person who wants the upper hand."
 It draws stylistic inspiration from "spacey synths and barely-there beats with a haunting chorus", which struck Robert Copsey from Digital Spy as a stark contrast from the musical elements showcased in "Primadonna".
 Noted for its prominent experimentation with electropop, power pop, and dance-pop styles, the track has received comparisons to the catalogs of Swedish group ABBA and American recording artist Lady Gaga.
 Diamandis' vocal delivery is treated with a "layered" effect throughout "Power & Control", and is complemented by its subtle "hammering beats", "dance floor pulsations", and piano instrumentation.